screetsec/Sudomy/README.md

   -gW, --gwordlist       Generate wordlist based on collecting url resources (Passive)
        --httpx           Perform httpx multiple probers using retryablehttp --dnsprobe        Perform multiple dns queries (dnsprobe)
-       --no-probe        Do not perform httprobe/validations
+       --no-probe        Do not perform httprobe
        --html            Make report output into HTML
+       --graph           Network Graph Visualization
 ```
 To use all 22 Sources and Probe for working http or https servers (Validations):
 ```